rubensalmeida/pwshboard/README.md

 - [Epoch](https://epochjs.github.io/epoch/real-time/)
 - [SmoothieCharts](http://smoothiecharts.org/)

-Hope this can help you the same as it did to me!
+Hope this can help you the same way it helped me!